-- The monthly retroactive rent payment plus the amount of rent the tenant pays at the time the repayment agreement is executed should be affordable and not exceed 40 percent of the family's monthly adjusted income. - The period in which the retroactive rent balance will be repaid is based on the monthly payments and original retroactive balance. - Tenants have the option to repay the retroactive rent balance as follows: - o In a lump sum payment; or - o Monthly installment; o - o A combination of 1 and 2, above (For example, a tenant may owe \$1,000, make a lump sum payment of \$300 and enter into a repayment agreement for the remaining balance of \$700.)
+- The monthly retroactive rent payment plus the amount of rent the tenant pays at the time the repayment agreement is executed should be affordable and not exceed 40 percent of the family's monthly adjusted income. - The period in which the retroactive rent balance will be repaid is based on the monthly payments and original retroactive balance. - Tenants have the option to repay the retroactive rent balance as follows: - o In a lump sum payment; or - o Monthly installment; or - A combination of lump sum and monthly installments (For example, a tenant may owe \$1,000, make a lump sum payment of \$300 and enter into a repayment agreement for the remaining balance of \$700.)